 A nail that is starting to be infected can be saved if you immediately treat it.
 You won’t usually be required to go to a doctor for treatment unless the infection is already severe or out of control.

 To treat or remove the fungus and bacteria, you can use essential oils, vinegar, or even mouthwash.

 If the infection still appears to be present after the treatment, it’s time to seek out a professional.
 Go to a clinic so that the medical provider can prescribe some medication and properly treat the nail.

-When your nails smell bad after removing fake nails, take it as a sign that your nail has been infected.
-There is bacteria or fungi that have been living in between your fake nails and natural nail.
+When your acrylic nails smell bad, take it as a sign that your nail has been infected.
+There are bacteria or fungi that have been living in between your fake nail and natural nail.